 Despite being unable to physically enter and evaluate the aircraft that was out in space, mission control leveraged real-time information relayed by the astronauts to visualize the problem and model potential outcomes.
 Here again is the difference between BIM and digital twins: digital twins are tied to the reality on the ground.

 An accurate digital twin draws in BIM models, photos, drawings, documents, IoT data, and more - centralizing everything you need to know, at any time.

 From design to O&M

 Greg Bentley, Bentley Systems CEO, highlights a key feature of digital twins in explaining his company’s objective with the technology:

 “Our endeavors till now have made software to produce useful deliverables, but therefore a static and dated purpose.
 Our objective in Digital Twins is to make the value of those deliverables endure over the longevity of the asset and have evergreen visibility into what has been ‘dark engineering’ data to synchronize its changes over time and to open up this dark data for immersive visualization.

 “But even more importantly, the visibility of analytics, including analytics over time for Digital Twin is that fourth dimension, 4D.”

-In other words, a digital twin provides unparalleled visibility from design to construction and enduring O&M - not only so nothing is lost between hand-offs but that data actually informs decision-making.
+In other words, a digital twin provides unparalleled visibility from design to construction and enduring O&M - not only so nothing is lost between hand-offs, but so that data actually informs decision-making.